-Summary: Fixed wireless internet is a dependable option for rural areas and digital nomads who want great internet wherever they go.
+Summary: Wireless home internet is a dependable option for rural residents who want great internet service.
 It uses cell towers, rather than satellites or underground wires, to create a WiFi network almost anywhere.
-Plus, the installation process for fixed wireless is pretty simple, and it’s totally portable.
-We break down how fixed wireless works and why it might be a better option for you than satellite internet or a cell phone’s hotspot.
+Plus, the installation process for wireless home internet is pretty simple, and the equipment is affordable.
+We break down how this internet works and why it might be a better option for you than satellite internet or a cell phone’s hotspot.

 You’ve heard of satellite, cable, and fiber internet.
 You know how to use your home WiFi network to stay connected to friends and family.
-But what the heck is fixed wireless internet?
+But what the heck is wireless home internet?

-It’s one of the most recent internet service types, and it has the potential to reach traditionally underserved areas (like rural or exurban locales) and people on the move (whether moving to a new town or living a more nomadic life).
-It’s also more flexible than many other internet types and more portable, but there are limitations.
+It’s one of the most recent internet service types, and it has the potential to reach traditionally underserved areas (like rural or exurban locales).
+It’s also more flexible than many other internet types and comes with easy self-installation, but there are limitations.
 In fact, if you’re in an area where fast fiber internet is available, you should probably stick with that.
 But let’s dig in, and take a look.

 In some ways, it’s similar to a hotspot: it uses cell towers, requires a data plan, and has a monthly maximum.
 But in other ways, it’s way better than your phone’s hotspot.